 Some guidelines do exist for UK healthcare professionals regarding diagnosing and managing M.E.
 However, professionals and people with M.E. alike tell us they would like more information and support around the health and social care available.

 Action for M.E.’s 2015 survey of 850 people with M.E. found a considerable gulf between the support needs of people with M.E. and social care provision, while Aviva’s 2013 Health of the Nation Index survey found that 25% of GPs noted an increase in M.E. patient numbers over the past year, while 39% found M.E. to be the most challenging condition for referral.

 By offering evidence-based information and support via our website, webinars (see below) and printed resources, we hope to improve patient care for all those affected by M.E. in the UK.

-Action for M.E.'s Webinar for GPs series offers expert information and support for primary healthcare professionals on aspects of M.E. including diagnosis, symptom-management, co-morbidities and supporting effective self-management.
+Action for M.E.'s webinar series offers expert information and support for primary healthcare professionals on M.E. including diagnosis, symptom-management, co-morbidities and supporting effective self-management.

 Our webinar in May 2017 focused on M.E., postural orthostatic tachycardia syndrome (POTS) and autonomic dysfunction, led by our medical advisor Prof Julia Newton, Clinical Professor of Ageing and Medicine, University of Newcastle; and Dr Lesley Kavi, a GP with a special interest in POTS.